mliew21396/remote-work-u3/week-9/5-cohort-bonding.md

 Have fun getting to know everyone!

-This is not an official challenge or requirement, but it's a good idea. =)
+This is not an official challenge or requirement, simply a good idea. =)